 Nothing, including adoption, can ever erase it.

-Trace is the author of One Small Sacrifice and the creator of the blog American Indian Adoptees.
+Trace is the author of One Small Sacrifice, the book series Lost Children of the Indian Adoption Projects and the creator of the blog American Indian Adoptees.